Lightroom training course for beginners, teaching key techniques for editing, organising and showcasing your images.

 Armada is an Adobe Authorised Training Centre (AATC), accredited by Adobe to provide Lightroom training.

-Lightroom training is hosted by Adobe Certified Instructors, who are Adobe Certified Experts in the application, with vast experience of using it professionally.
+Lightroom courses are hosted by highly experienced Adobe Certified Instructors, who are Adobe Certified Experts in Lightroom and professional photographers.
+For details, see Expert trainers.

 Training guide and certificate